 Please note that any changes would affect working age applicants only.
 The scheme for pension age applicants is set by central government and is not affected.

-A consultation on the proposed changes will be available here from Monday 23 July 2018.
-It will end on Friday 28 September.
+A consultation on the proposed changes ran from Monday 23 July to Friday 28 September.

 Any decision to change the scheme must be agreed by full Council by Wednesday 12 December 2018.